 - fresh vegetables: e.g. tomatoes (yes, I know they are officially a fruit), cucumber, capsicum (peppers), onions or spring onions

-- preserved vegetables: sun-dried tomatoes, sun-dried capsicum, cornichons, sweet corn, chickpeas, lentils, cannelloni beans
+- preserved vegetables: sun-dried tomatoes, sun-dried capsicum, cornichons, sweet corn, chickpeas, lentils, cannellini beans

-- cheese: mozzarella balls, parmesan, your favourite grated cheese or cheese cubes
+- cheese: mozzarella balls, parmesan, feta, your favourite grated cheese or cheese cubes

 - protein: little bacon pieces, hard-boiled eggs, small pieces of grilled chicken, prawns (shrimp) – fresh or fried